Roy Wier

 Roy William Wier (February 25, 1888 – June 27, 1963) was a U.S. Representative from Minnesota.

-Wier was born in Redfield, Spink County, South Dakota, February 25, 1888.
-He moved with his parents in 1896 to Minneapolis, Hennepin County, Minnesota, and attended the public schools and North High School.
+Wier was born in Redfield, South Dakota, February 25, 1888.
+He moved with his parents in 1896 to Minneapolis, Minnesota, and attended the public schools and North High School.
 He learned the telephone and electrical trade, later going into theatrical stage-lighting work.

 During World War I Wier served in the United States Army for eighteen months, with overseas service.
 In 1920 he became active in the trade-union movement in Minneapolis and was an official representative of the Trades and Labor Assembly of Minneapolis.
 Wier was a member of the Minnesota House of Representatives, 1933 – 1939; of the Minneapolis Board of Education, 1939 – 1948, and of the board of directors of the Hennepin County Red Cross.

 He was elected as a member of the Democratic-Farmer-Labor Party to the 81st through the 86th Congresses (January 3, 1949 – January 3, 1961).
 He was unsuccessful for reelection in 1960.

 Wier was a resident of Minneapolis until May 1962, when he moved to Edmonds, Washington.
-He died in Seattle, King County, Washington, June 27, 1963; his remains were cremated and the ashes deposited in the columbarium of Evergreen Washelli Cemetery.
+He died in Seattle, Washington, June 27, 1963; his remains were cremated and the ashes deposited in the columbarium of Evergreen Washelli Cemetery.